Engineer · Builder · Adventurer · In that order, depending on the week

 Plan blocks.
 Run split days.
 Stay locked in.

 Started when my son Jonathan signed up for his first bodybuilding competition.
-He needed a real tool to plan splits, log sessions, hit macros, and count down to show day — so I built him one.
-Now in 11 languages, with a Smart Stack widget, shareable splits, iCloud sync, and a watchOS companion.
+He needed a real tool to plan splits, run them live, log sessions, hit macros, track bodyweight, and count down to show day — so we built him one.
+Now in 12 languages, with a Smart Stack widget, plate calculator (with its own widget), a 2,000+ food library, shareable splits, iCloud sync, and a watchOS companion.
 No subscription, no account.
+Now on Google Play, too.

-Workout Splits Macro Tracking Countdowns Apple Watch Smart Stack iCloud Sync 11 Languages
+Workout Splits Macro Tracking Bodyweight Trends Countdowns Plate Calculator Apple Watch Smart Stack iCloud Sync 12 Languages On Google Play

 MemberDex app icon